bolebon/eyeosee/README.md

 - **`beforeAll(initContainer)`** ensures the dependency container is initialized before tests run.
 - **`nock`** mocks the external API, eliminating real network calls.
 - The test verifies that `fetchUser` properly retrieves and formats user data.
+- The value of a dependency can be overriden when calling the function

 ### 2️⃣ Testing the `useUser` Hook in Isolation